Frequently Asked Questions

 When do I need to purchase my driving permit?

 The driving permit must be purchased immediately upon receiving an enrollment placement form.
 It must be purchased before the class starts or the student will not be allowed into the class.
-Please indicate to the DMV that the student is taking the class at the West Ada School District.
+Please indicate to the DMV that the student is taking the class with the West Ada School District in Meridian Idaho.
 Please refer to the "How to Register" page regarding the items needed to purchase your permit.
 Once the permit has been purchased, the attached form will need to be returned to the Driver Education Coordinator at the selected high school.
 (See the Enrollment Placement Form for details)

-You will need to schedule an appointment to obtain a Drivers Education permit, to schedule go to this web site: https://dmvscheduling.adacounty.id.gov/naoa/index.jsp
+You will need to schedule an appointment to obtain a Drivers Education permit, to schedule use this website: https://dmvscheduling.adacounty.id.gov/naoa/index.jsp

 What happens to my driving permit after it has been purchased?